 - Patients are encouraged to provide suggestions, compliments, concerns and complaints and we offer a range of ways to do it.

-- Patients are encouraged to discuss any concerns about treatment and service with their treating clinician, or they can complete our customer feedback form.
+- Patients are encouraged to discuss any concerns about treatment and service with their treating clinician, our reception team, or you can complete our customer feedback form.

 - Clinicians and staff can also use the feedback form to record any concerns and complaints about the quality of service or care to customers.